No tougher test than Leinster - McFarland

 Ulster head coach Dan McFarland has said there is no tougher test in club rugby than facing United Rugby Championship leaders Leinster.

-McFarland's side meet their interprovincial rivals in a top-of-the-table clash at the RDS on Saturday.
+McFarland's side meet their inter-provincial rivals in a top-of-the-table game at the RDS on Saturday.

 Leinster are eight points ahead of second-placed Ulster in the URC table, though Ulster have a game in hand.

-"Leinster have so many quality players, it is a challenge we absolutely relish," McFarland said.
+"Leinster have so many quality players, it is a challenge we absolutely relish," said McFarland.

 "We have got four massive games before Christmas, with two inter-pros sandwiching two European games.